tbutler1132/becoming-engine/docs/system_context.md

 The regulatory layer references the world model layer.
 Variables may be affected by specific entities.
 Episodes may be scoped to domains.
 Models describe beliefs about entities.

 This separation preserves regulatory simplicity while enabling rich, structured knowledge representation.

+14. Autonomous Regulator (Future Vision)

+The Regulator operates as a state machine:

+States: IDLE, EVALUATING, ASSESSING, OPENING_EPISODE, MONITORING, CLOSING_EPISODE, DEFERRING

+The Regulator:
+- Evaluates Variable states against thresholds
+- Detects pressure and uncertainty
+- Selects candidate Episodes (or "none")
+- Enforces concurrency and constraints
+- Monitors active Episodes
+- Validates closure conditions
+- Integrates learning into Models

+The Regulator does NOT:
+- Schedule Actions
+- Assign work
+- Manage execution order

+"None" is a valid and common outcome.
+The system is successful when it is mostly inactive.

 One-Line Agent Summary